TobiasWasheim/chess_project/README.md

 is used on either moving the piece or shooting.
 ### Status on Development
-Currently developing and testing all the pieces.
+Finished developing and testing the pieces.
+Next step is to develop the game rules in "StandardGame".

 ### Thoughts on Future Features
 - Adding two buttons to surrender and offer draw to opponent.